-Until recently, I was Professor of Economics at the University of Birmingham in the UK, teaching MSc international macro.
-Before that I was a Reader in Economics at Bristol University, and before that I worked for 20 years in the Bank of England on monetary policy issues.
+Until 2017 I was a Professor of Economics at the University of Birmingham in the UK, teaching MSc international macro, after a stint as Reader in Economics at Bristol University.
+I was at the Bank of England for 21 years, 1992-2013 in the Bank of England on monetary policy issues.

-My research and study interests span: monetary economics, macroeconomics, applied time series econometrics; computational economics.
+My research and study interests span: monetary economics, macroeconomics, applied time series econometrics; computational economics, public finance, public policy, the state of economics.

 You can find out more about what I get up to by rummaing through my homepage.